-More about our instructors
+More about our instructors and partners

 Carole Collet is Professor in Design for Sustainable Futures at Central Saint Martins (CSM), University of the Arts London where she currently holds two key roles.
 As CSM-LVMH Director of Sustainable Innovation, she set up Maison/0, an incubator of creative sustainable intelligence, in partnership with the luxury group LVMH.
 As an educator, she has pioneered the integration of sustainability in the curriculum by creating new courses such as MA Textile Futures in 2001 (now Material Futures) and more recently, in 2018, the first MA in Biodesign.